Awami National Party

-ANP was the largest Pashtun nationalist party in Pakistan between 2008−2013 with influence lying in the Pashtun dominated areas in and around Khyber-Pakhtunkhwa.
-They governed the province from 2008 to 2013 but lost to Pakistan Tehreek-e-Insaf in the assembly election of 2013.
+The ANP was the largest Pashtun nationalist party in Pakistan between 2008−2013 with influence lying in the Pashtun dominated areas in and around Khyber-Pakhtunkhwa.

-While ANP was historically associated with Pashtun nationalism, in recent years they have attempted to move away from ethnonationalism in order to gain support of non-Pashtuns with appointments of ethnic Punjabis such as Mehrub Awan who was appointed as Secretary of Transgender Affairs for the Awami National Party whom has been a harsh critic of the Pashtun Protection Movement led by Manzoor Pashteen, accusing the organization of "racism" in reference to the anti-Punjabi statements made by its members and top leadership.
-ANP has also attempted to distance itself from PTM, terminating party membership for anyone associated with PTM, with its president Aimal Wali Khan calling for a boycott of PTM.
+The ANP is a supporter of secularism and strong opposer of religious extremism.
+Several ANP leaders have been the target of militant attacks led by the Tehreek-e-Taliban Pakistan (TTP).
+Despite being associated with Pashtun nationalism, the ANP has opposed "Greater Pashtunistan" irredentist claims and remained antagonistic towards Afghan interference in Pakistani political affairs.
+The ANP has also been critical of the Pashtun Protection Movement (PTM), terminating party membership for anyone associated with PTM, with Aimal Wali Khan calling for a boycott of PTM.

 History

 Abdul Wali Khan's political career had been built on the tradition of intense Pashtun nationalism inherited from his father, Abdul Ghaffar Khan (Bacha Khan).
 Although the party was formed after the partition of India, most of its leaders had favoured a united India, had opposed the partition of India and the creation of Pakistan.
 Most of the leaders were Indian National Congress right hands before the partition of India.
 Both men were opposed to the creation of Pakistan, and after the creation of Pakistan in 1947, they were imprisoned.
 In 1956 Wali Khan joined the National Awami Party (NAP), led by a charismatic Bengali socialist, Abdul Hamid Khan Bhashani.
 In 1965 the NAP split into two factions, with Wali Khan becoming president of the pro-Moscow faction.
 The party's members participated in 1970 parliamentary elections through the Pakistan Peoples Party's platform and the National Awami Party, forming the largest socialist alliance with Zulfikar Ali Bhutto in 1970.
 However, the alliance fell apart and its members joined the Pakistan National Alliance.

 In 1972, the party was strong enough to form coalition provincial governments, with its partner the Jamiat Ulema-e-Islam (JUI) in Khyber Pakhtunkhwa and Balochistan.
 These governments were short lived.
 Wali Khan was again jailed, and his party was barred from politics when the Supreme Court upheld the finding of President Bhutto that the NAP was conspiring against the state of Pakistan.
 General Zia-ul-Haq subsequently withdrew the charges against the NAP.
 Wali Khan was released, joined the National Democratic Party, and ultimately formed the Awami National Party.
 In the meantime, Prime Minister Bhutto was imprisoned and executed in April 1979.